Tics / Tourette Syndrome

-Tourette Syndrome (TS) is a debilitating tic disorder characterized by frequent motor and phonic tics.
+Tourette Syndrome (TS) is a debilitating tic disorder characterized by both motor and vocal tics.
 Diagnostic criteria include onset before the age of 21; recurrent, involuntary, rapid, purposeless motor movements affecting multiple muscle groups; one or more vocal tics; variations in the intensity of the symptoms over weeks to months; and a duration of more than one year.

 While researchers generally consider TS to be a genetic disorder (TS vulnerability is transmitted from one generation to the next), approximately 15% of TS patients do not show genetic susceptibility (no genetic links were found).1 In addition, individual variations in character, course, and degree of severity of TS cannot be explained by genetic hypotheses alone.
 Consequently, researchers have focused upon stressful events during perinatal or early life that may trigger the onset of TS.1 Traumatic head injury (during birth, falls, accidents, etc.) has been implicated as a possible trigger of TS.1 Evidence supports that trauma (in particular mild concussive injury to the head, neck or upper back) increases the risk of TS onset.2-13 Following the trauma, tics can be triggered immediately or can take months or years to develop.

-The purpose of IUCCA upper cervical care is to reverse the trauma-induced upper neck injury; thereby reducing irritation to the injured nerves in the central nervous system.
+The purpose of upper cervical care is to reverse the trauma-induced upper neck injury; thereby reducing irritation to the injured nerves in the central nervous system.
 While many TS sufferers recall specific traumas such as head injuries, birth trauma, auto accidents or falls, some do not.
-In certain pediatric cases, the injury can occur from the normal birthing process.
-An upper cervical examination utilizing Laser-aligned Radiography and Digital Infrared Imaging is necessary in each individual's case to assess whether an upper cervical injury is present and whether benefit from IUCCA upper cervical care can be achieved.
+An evaluation is necessary in each individual's case to assess whether an upper cervical injury is present and whether benefit from upper cervical care can be achieved.

 Research Articles and Publications